Susurrus/Autoboat/Code/serial2udp/README.txt

 == Usage ==

 This program is run on the command line and all CLI options are enumerated when the program is run without options.
 Specifying -h or --help at the command line will also list all options.
+Be sure to specify a packet size for both the serial and UDP lines.
+This size will specify how many bytes the program waits for before triggering and interrupt on the serial side.
+On the UDP side it must be larger than the largest UDP datagram size or the program may not work properly.

 == Building ==